dentarg/auth0-blog/_posts/2017-11-10-4-security-measures-after-data-breach.markdown

 ---
 layout: post
 title: "4 Security Measures Companies Implement After a Breach"
 description: "Sometimes, data breaches happen.
 Taking preventative measures is incredibly important, but knowing how to mitigate after a breach should also be a priority."
 date: 2017-11-10 09:00
-category: Security
+category: Hot Topics, Security, Breaches
 author:
   name: Martin Gontovnikas
   url: http://twitter.com/mgonto